 How to make wholemeal fruit crumble

-Rub the butter into the flour until it resembles breadcrumbs (or blitz in a food processor).
+Rub the butter into the flour until it resembles breadcrumbs (or use a food processor).
 Margarine can be used in place of the butter if preferred and if plant based margarine is used then this will create a vegan version.

 Add the Demerara sugar, oats and pumpkin seeds and mix together.
-Place the prepared crumble mixture in the fridge to chill, ideally for a minimum of an hour.
+Place the prepared crumble mixture in the fridge to chill for about 15 minutes.

 Prepare whatever fruit you plan to use for your crumble pudding.
 Here I used fresh gooseberries simmered in small amount of water with 2 tablespoons of Demerara sugar and a teaspoon of ground ginger.
 Drain excess juice from the fruit before adding the crumble topping.

 Substitute any fruits of your choice such as apples, blackberry and apples, pear, peaches or plums.
 I find that this is a great way to make use of a glut of any fruits when they are in season but crumble pudding is equally good made with fruits which have been stored in the freezer.
 Add cinnamon, ginger or cardamon to spice up the fruit!